 |PulseAudio and PulseAudio Bluetooth (or equivalent) - Used to handle audio routing||12.2 or earlier|

-The MediaPlayerInterface allows for sourcing, playback control, navigation, and querying the state of media content.
+The MediaPlayerInterface enables you to add sourcing, playback control, navigation, and querying the state of media content.
 Building with the

 MediaPlayerInterface is optional.
-To build this interface, you must install the following libraries, plug-ins, and dependencies shown in the following table.
+To build this interface, you must install the libraries, plug-ins, and dependencies shown in the following table.

 |GStreamer Base Plug-ins||1.8.3|

 |GStreamer Good Plug-ins||1.8.3|

 |GStreamer Libav Plug-ins or GStreamer Ugly Plug-ins for decoding MP3 data||1.8.3|